tomcali/hangman-game/README.md

 - One image used as background for the Bootstrap Jumbotron

 ## Code Explanation
 - We start with GitHub, setting up the hangman-game repostory.
 We set up directories and subdirectories according to the assignment definitions.
 And we added bootstap as a directory, using the same structure as in the previous assignment.
 The javascript directory includes my JavaScript code and the JSON data.
-A separate js directory was set up for the JQuery code.
+A separate js directory was set up for the jQuery code.
 (Because I like to be able to continue working when I do not have a connection to the Internet, I include copies of files in the repositories.
-Both human-readable and minified versions of JQuery were included because I am learning JQuery, and would like to inspect code for functions/methods on occasion.)
+Both human-readable and minified versions of JQuery were included because I am learning jQuery, and would like to inspect code for functions/methods on occasion.)
 - Set up the structure a la bootstrap.
 - Set up method for importing the data for the statistical terms in the JSON structure.
 - Did a bit of JavaScrip coding for the game itself.
 There are still rough edges that need work but the general structure is in place.